 - For Ria, North America experienced 20% year-on-year transactions growth in the month of June, while the Europe and Africa’s business grew over 25% in the same month.
 Euronet expects Ria to achieve double-digit revenue growth and a lift in EBITDA in Q3.

-- Euronet also wrote down its investment in XE by $82.7m, a sizable proportion of the undisclosed amount it paid back in June 2015 citing Brexit and Covid-19.
+- Euronet also wrote down its investment in XE by $82.7m, a sizeable proportion of the undisclosed amount it paid back in June 2015 citing Brexit and Covid-19.
 In truth, Euronet has yet to be able to fully translate the hundreds of millions of users of XE.com searching for currency rates to money transfer customers.

 Overall, it is not yet clear if the rebounds seen in June and July plus the uptick in digital are here to stay.
 That is more a reflection on predicting the future of the pandemic, rather than the underlying companies.

-Remitly reaches Unicorn status
+Remitly reaches unicorn status

 We talked this week with Matt Oppenheimer, Co-Founder and CEO of Remitly and Laurent Le Moal, CEO of major fintech investor PayU who led the latest round.

-Matt on what’s driven the recent validation of a Unicorn valuation:
+Matt on what’s driven the recent validation of a unicorn valuation: